crytic/etheno/README.md

 Etheno is the Ethereum testing Swiss Army knife.
 It’s a JSON RPC multiplexer, analysis tool wrapper, and test integration tool.
 It eliminates the complexity of setting up analysis tools like [Echidna](https://github.com/trailofbits/echidna) on large, multi-contract projects.

-If you are a smart contract developer, you should use Etheno to test test your contracts.
+If you are a smart contract developer, you should use Etheno to test your contracts.
 If you are an Ethereum client developer, you should use Etheno to perform differential testing on your implementation.

 Etheno is named after the Greek goddess [Stheno](https://en.wikipedia.org/wiki/Stheno), sister of Medusa, and mother of Echidna—which also happens to be the name of [our EVM property-based fuzz tester](https://github.com/trailofbits/echidna).